AlexandreZT/IT/README.md

 ## 05. Cloud providers :
 ![Prompt> commande arguments](./img/cloud-provider.jpeg)
 ## 06. ORM (Object-Relational Mapping)
+## 07. What is CRUD  ?
+CRUD stand for (create, read, update, and delete, they are the four basic functions of persistent storage.

 # XIII - La mémoire :
 ## 01. Allocation statique vs dynamique